rougin/dexterity/README.md

 ### `WithUpdateMethod` trait

-The `WithUpdateMethod` trait adds an `update` method to an HTTP route:
+The `WithUpdateMethod` trait adds an `update` method to an HTTP route which updates the details of the specified item:

 ``` php
 namespace Acme\Routes;